Activated carbon used to remove Chromium 6

 So theoretically, chromium oxy-anions and hexavalent chromium may be precipitated out of solution as chromium trioxide by experimenting with pH control which is probably the preferred removal method at plating operations prior to thorough wastewater treatment.
 As you know chromium (VI) oxide powder is a highly toxic cancer suspect agent - so you still have the problem of disposal assuming you could precipitate it out effectively.
 Since this seems to be difficult and costly to determine (the form of chromium present in contaminated groundwater) - the most sensible approach seems to me to be dual ion exchange columns in series - one with strong acid cation exchange resin followed by strong basic anion exchange resin.
 That way you get out all the chromium whether it is +ve cation or -ve oxy-anion form.
 Carbon polishing step or perhaps pre-filtration could protect the resin bed from organic fouling.
 Organically modified clays also show promise of protecting ion exchange resin beds as a pre-treatment although they require higher operating pressures.

 In any case, you are left with resin, clay and/or carbon loaded up with chromium in some form which poses yet another disposal problem.
 There are companies able to handle this type of hazardous waste.
 That is my suggestion - buy ion exchange resin columns and carbon polishing filters from me - then hire a licensed haz waste disposal outfit to take care of the spent resins and carbon.
-Resins used in this application may be regenerated in situ for years with good performance and remaining exchange capacity - provided the regenerant is properly removed and disposed of.Laurence D
+Resins used in this application may be regenerated in situ for years with good performance and remaining exchange capacity - provided the regenerant is properly removed and disposed of.Laurence D [last name deleted for privacy by Editor]

 - Red Bluff, California, USA